 Praying mantis inside one of the indigenious homes

-Sharing locals foods with an indigenious family
+Sharing local foods with an indigenious family

 Hiking through the forest at night looking for a place to sleep before the rain came